jestjs/jest/README.md

 ## Running from command line

-You can run Jest directly from the CLI (if it's globally available in your `PATH`, e.g. by `npm install -g jest`) with variety of handy options.
+You can run Jest directly from the CLI (if it's globally available in your `PATH`, e.g. by `npm install -g jest`) with variety of useful options.

-Here's how to run Jest on files matching `my-test` RegExp, using `config.json` as a configuration file and display native OS notification after the run:
+Here's how to run Jest on files matching `my-test`, using `config.json` as a configuration file and display a native OS notification after the run:

 ```bash
 jest my-test --notify --config=config.json
 ```

-If you'd like to learn more about running `jest` through command line, take a look at [Jest CLI Options](https://facebook.github.io/jest/docs/cli.html) page.
+If you'd like to learn more about running `jest` through the command line, take a look at the [Jest CLI Options](https://facebook.github.io/jest/docs/cli.html) page.

 ## Additional Configuration